nicfel/Recombination-Tutorial/README.md

 ## The Data

-The data consists of sequences of the spike protein of one of the seasonal human coronaviruses called 229e.
+The data consists of sequences of the nucleocapsid protein of one of the seasonal human coronaviruses called 229e.
-The spike protein is the protein that facilitates virus fusion and entry into human cells.
+The nucleocapsid protein is a structural protein of cornaviruses.

-Overall, the dataset we use in this tutorial consists of 49 sequences of the spike protein of 229e viruses sampled over several years [https://www.viprbrc.org/](https://www.viprbrc.org/).
+Overall, the dataset we use in this tutorial consists of 25 sequences of the nucleocapsid protein of 229e viruses sampled over several years [https://www.viprbrc.org/](https://www.viprbrc.org/).
 The sequences are already aligned and can be found in the data folder.